DEAPS

 Textual Notes

-compare DAIK / SI O 4961, Fund-Nr.
+Compare DAIK / SI O 4961, Fund-Nr.
 44703C/f-1 (unpub.) and notes there.
-Lemaire, Nouvelles (1996), pp. 121–123 (no. 203) has a similar phrase as line 1, for which Lemaire favors reading as a date without reference to a regnal year.
-In the memoranda on the verso of the Darius inscription (P. 13447v) one finds the appreviation P which TAD interpres as a פרס "peras dry measure".
-HL reads here "Ration" either seeing this as an abbreviation of either פרס or פתפ. line 2 is enigmatic.
-All letters except the second and third to the last letters are certain.
-The similar text from Lemaire, Nouvelles suggests that this should be a name but no indication of בנ is found.
-The letters KYP could be part of an Egyptian name kꜢp, kp (cf. פכיפ [PꜢ-kꜢp, PꜢ-kp]), or if read as (...)כס then a measurement.
-Lemaire's proposal כס בת מלכ sees to me to be the best solution, though its meaning "Cup.
+Lemaire, Nouvelles (1996), pp. 121–123 (no. 203), has a similar phrase as line 1, for which Lemaire favors reading as a date without reference to a regnal year.
+In the memoranda on the verso of the Darius inscription (P. 13447v), one finds the abbreviation P which TAD interprets as a פרס "peras dry measure."
+HL reads here "Ration," either seeing this as an abbreviation of פרס or פתפ.
+Line 2 is enigmatic.
+All letters except the second and third-to-the-last letters are certain.
+The similar text from Lemaire, Nouvelles, suggests that this should be a name, but no indication of בנ is found.
+The letters KYP could be part of an Egyptian name kꜢp, kp (cf. פכיפ [PꜢ-kꜢp, PꜢ-kp]), or if read as (...)כס, then a measurement.
+Lemaire's proposal כס בת מלכ seems to me to be the best solution, though its meaning "Cup.
 Bat of the king" (or the like) seems difficult to understand.
-In support, of reading בת see 14-02-112-05/?
+In support of reading בת, see 14-02-112-05/?
 (Syene).
-Line three is an name, the first name is probably a bi-form of the Egyptian name אספמת/אספמט with the ellision of the מ.
+Line 3 is a name; the first name is probably a biform of the Egyptian name אספמת/אספמט with the elision of the מ.
 The second is curious.
-The first and third letters are more likely ח or ש, which are indistinguishable in some 5th century Phoenician hands.
-I had chosen, with strong reservation, to read Ḥalaḥ which is sofar only attested as a GN in NWS but is known in NA (Tallqvist, Assyrian, 83a and Prosopography NA vol. 2/1, 440–1).
+The first and third letters are more likely ח or ש, which are indistinguishable in some 5th-century Phoenician hands.
+I have chosen, with strong reservation, to read Ḥalaḥ, which is so far only attested as a GN in NWS but is known in NA (Tallqvist, Assyrian, 83a and Prosopography NA vol. 2/1, 440–1) (Moore).

 Text and Translation